What is Duke of Edinburgh?

 There are three levels of programme, which, when successfully completed lead to a Bronze, Silver or Gold Duke of Edinburgh’s Award.
 The main differences between each level are the minimum length of time they take to complete, how challenging they are and minimum age you can start:

-Can my son/daughter take part in Duke of Edinburgh?
+Can my CHILD take part in Duke of Edinburgh?

 Is there a cost for Duke of Edinburgh?